How to Draw Flowers That Feel Real

 Add Dimension with Light and Shadow

 To make your flowers pop off the page, you need to understand where the light hits your subject.
 Identify your light source and stick to it.
+Here are some artistic vocabulary words, so we’re speaking the same language.

 Tips for shading: